Frequently Asked Questions About Individual Income Refunds

 - Will I receive interest on my refund?

-You will receive interest on your refund if your refund is not issued 45 days from April 15 or from the date the return is filed, whichever is later.
+You will receive interest on your refund if your refund is not issued within 45 days from the date the return was due to be filed, the date the return is filed, or the date of the overpayment, whichever is later.

 - Where should I mail my return if I am due a